BushraShaikh4704/IoT-Based-Home-Automation-System/README.md

 <br>
 It is a beginner-friendly project that helps students understand IoT, cloud communication, and basic electronics.

+## 🤝Contributing
+Contributions are welcome!
+Feel free to fork this repository and submit a pull request with your improvements or fixes.

+## 📄License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 🖼Project Images
 ### Model
 ![Model](Images/1%20Final%20Model.jpg)